Longevity Wealth Knowledge Hub

 This is not commentary, news, or advice.
 It is a place to understand how financial decisions unfold over decades, not just at retirement.

 Each topic stands on its own.
 Each is written to remain relevant as life, markets, and circumstances change.
 These ideas shape how we think about long-term planning and the Wealthspan Review.
-Together, they form the foundation of the Wealthspan framework — a structured way of evaluating financial decisions across the full arc of a longer life.
+Together, they form the foundation of the Wealthspan framework, a structured way of evaluating financial decisions across the full arc of a longer life.
+Readers who want to see how major retirement decisions connect can start with The Retirement Decision Landscape.

 Unlike our Longevity Files, which explore reflections and applied ideas, the Knowledge Hub is designed to be stable.
 It is meant to be revisited as understanding deepens.